 METHOD

-- Peel the orange using a vegetable peeler or a sharp pairing knife.
-Then squeeze out the juice, strain it to remove pulp and keep aside.Note: The freshly squeezed juice comes out to about a β cup per orange.
+- Thinly peel the orange using a vegetable peeler or a sharp pairing knife - avoid the white pith.
+Then squeeze out the juice using citrus squeezer, strain it to remove pulp and keep aside.Note: The freshly squeezed juice comes out to about a ⅓ cup per navel orange.

 - Next remove from heat, and add the freshly squeezed orange juice.
 Then let it sit till it cools down for 10-15 minutes.